 - changes in sleep patterns, not enough or too much

-- An inability to deal with the activities of daily living, such as getting out of bed in the morning, functioning at school or dealing with their families
+- An inability to deal with the activities of daily living such as getting up in the morning, functioning at school or dealing with their families

 - Preschoolers experiencing separation anxiety when they were previously OK with separation from their parents, or regression to bedwetting after being toilet-trained